MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 #### New app registration

-For new app registration, select **New app registration** to create a new registration for your app in the organizational directory using the Azure portal.
-For detailed steps, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).
+Select **New app registration** to create a new registration for your app.

    > [!div class="mx-imgBorder"]
    > ![New app registration.](media/how-to-v2/new-app-reg.png "New app registration")

-When creating a new app registration, ensure to use the supported account type that includes accounts in an organizational directory.

 ### Step 5: Manage output

 On the **Manage output** screen, create or select an existing App Center location to send your mobile app once the build is complete.
+To create a new location, seect **New location** on top of the screen and then select **Android** or **iOS**.

 - **Android**: Choose an existing location or create a new location.

 - **iOS**: Choose an existing location or create a new location.

+You can also choose to create your App Center location manually at [App Center](https://appcenter.ms/).
+For more information. see [](#Create-an-App-Center-container-for-your-mobile-app-manually-(optional)).

 ### Step 6: Wrap up